rapid7/insightconnect-plugins/plugins/automox/help.md

 #### Get Device by IP Address

-Find an Automox device by IP address
+This action is used to find an Automox device by IP address

 ##### Input